scala/scala3/docs/docs/reference/dropped-features/weak-conformance-spec.md

 ---
 layout: doc-page
-title: Dropped: Weak Conformance - More Details
+title: "Dropped: Weak Conformance - More Details"
 ---

 To simplify the underlying type theory, Scala 3 drops the notion of weak